indiqusdocs/yntraa/docs/AboutServiceProviderAdministration/ZabbixDashboardandNMS.md

 ---
 # Zabbix Dashboard and NMS

 Service provider Network Operations Center (NOC) teams get restricted access to the Zabbix monitoring system as part of the service provider administration suite.
-Restricted access is granted because any modifications done to the Zabbix system can severely impact the quality of service and experience delivered via Apiculus.
+Restricted access is granted because any modifications done to the Zabbix system can severely impact the quality of service and experience delivered via Yntraa.

-Apiculus uses Zabbix for the following:
+Yntraa uses Zabbix for the following:

 - Agent-based monitoring of all guest/customer Instances
-- Alert configurations using Apiculus Cloud Console
+- Alert configurations using Yntraa cloud platform
 - System-level alerting for capacity utilisation
 - Parametric monitoring of the entire cloud infrastructure